conmaol/maglocunus/AI/LLMs/RAGFineTuning.md

 # RAG: Retrieval Augmented Generation

 §4.
-LLMs don’t actually ‘know’ anything, so they can produce incorect information with 100% confidence – <mark>hallucinations</mark>.
+LLMs don’t actually ‘know’ anything, so they can produce incorrect information with 100% confidence – <mark>hallucinations</mark>.

 §5.
 The solution is to use RAG.
 Before starting to autocomplete the prompt, the LLM first <mark>retrieves</mark> some additional context from a knowledge base (eg. the web, or any structured data source, vector database, etc).
 It then augments the prompt with this retrieved context, and then sends the whole thing to the LLM for to <mark>generate</mark> the response.